yusuf8ahmed/Wasmite/Readme.md

 pip install wasmite
 ```

-### project goals:
+### Project Goals:

-- [x] import wasm or wat module successfully
+- [x] Import wasm or wat module successfully
-- [x] access functions within module
+- [x] Access functions within module
-- [x] type checking of parameters and the result of functions
+- [x] Type checking of parameters and the result of functions
+- [x] Release to **PyPi** for public to use
-- [ ] allow WebAssembly to import and use
+- [ ] Allow WebAssembly to import and use
     - Python functions
     - Global Instances
     - Memory Instances
-- [ ] release to **PyPi** for public to use
-- [ ] more complex examples in testing folder
+- [ ] More complex examples in testing folder
-- [ ] receive community on how to improve
+- [ ] Receive community on how to improve

-Here is a simple example of :
+Here is a simple example:
 ```python
 #in testing/test_wasm.py
 import wasmite